blender/blender/doc/python_api/rst/bge.types.rst

    .. method:: playAction(name, start_frame, end_frame, layer=0, priority=0 blendin=0, play_mode=ACT_MODE_PLAY, layer_weight=0.0, ipo_flags=0, speed=1.0)

       Plays an action.

       :arg name: the name of the action
       :type name: string
       :arg start: the start frame of the action
       :type start: float
       :arg end: the end frame of the action
       :type end: float
       :arg layer: the layer the action will play in (actions in different layers are added/blended together)
       :type layer: integer
       :arg priority: only play this action if there isn't an action currently playing in this layer with a higher (lower number) priority
       :type priority: integer
       :arg blendin: the amount of blending between this animation and the previous one on this layer
       :type blendin: float
       :arg play_mode: the play mode
       :type play_mode: KX_ACTION_PLAY, KX_ACTION_LOOP, or KX_ACTION_PING_PONG
       :arg layer_weight: how much of the previous layer to use for blending (0 = add)
       :type layer_weight: float
       :arg ipo_flags: flags for the old IPO behaviors (force, etc)
       :type ipo_flags: int bitfield
       :arg speed: the playback speed of the action as a factor (1.0 = normal speed, 2.0 = 2x speed, etc)
       :type speed: float

    .. method:: stopAction(layer=0)

       Stop playing the action on the given layer.

       :arg layer: The layer to stop playing.
       :type layer: integer

    .. method:: getActionFrame(layer=0)

       Gets the current frame of the action playing in the supplied layer.

       :arg layer: The layer that you want to get the frame from.
       :type layer: integer

       :return: The current frame of the action
+      :rtype: float

    .. method:: setActionFrame(frame, layer=0)

       Set the current frame of the action playing in the supplied layer.

       :arg layer: The layer where you want to set the frame
       :type layer: integer
       :arg frame: The frame to set the action to
       :type frame: float

    .. method:: isPlayingAction(layer=0)

        Checks to see if there is an action playing in the given layer.

        :arg layer: The layer to check for a playing action.
        :type layer: integer

+       :return: Whether or not the action is playing
+       :rtype: boolean

 .. class:: KX_IpoActuator(SCA_IActuator)